Job Board

 Be Everything An Instructor Should Be

 This is the tough one.
 We could write a whole list of roles and responsibilities of a Pilates class instructor.
 You did that as part of your training and are more than aware of what you need to do.
 The single most important focus is to teach the group you have in front of you – a real mixed ability group.
 Teach the level they are today.
 If you have 10 people, have at least 6 variations of the One Hundred going on at the same time so that everyone is safe and not beyond their limits.
 Everyone should be working effectively and not below their limits.
-The skill of teaching different levels all at the same time takes practise, patience and professionalism.
+The skill of teaching different levels all at the same time takes practise, patience, and professionalism.
 It is your class.
 You need to observe that everyone is at the correct level for them and if they are not, professionally let them know (either by giving them something to feel or an alternative, explaining why that is best for them today).

 Be patient as they will probably make the same mistake again and again.
 They aren’t trying to test you – they have probably genuinely forgotten what you said.
 Body awareness comes easy to some people and not at all to others.
 This is the difference between you and the instructor up the road.
 Your class members will know you genuinely care and want them to achieve results.
-They will understand how important control, centering and precision are and will know when they haven’t quite got it, you will help them to understand and get the best out of it.
+They will understand how important control, centring and precision are and will know when they haven’t quite got it, you will help them to understand and get the best out of it.
 They will know that with your style of teaching and layering they will achieve goals and improve.
 They will become your biggest marketing tool.
 Word of mouth is the best marketing.
 If you start your class with this in mind and never slide into bad habits, your class will sell itself.

 Keep The People You’ve Got